Vibe1990/Coding_Projects/README.md

 # Coding_Projects
- A repository of some of the Python + R projects that I've worked on.
+ A repository serving as a backup for all of the Python + R projects that I've worked on.